CA Sandeep Kanoi

 2. Who can and who cannot not open PPF Account?

 b.
 Who Can Not open PPF Account-NRI’s are not allowed to subscribe to PPF Account.
 However, if someone opens a PPF Account while he is a Resident of India but subsequently becomes a NRI, he shall be allowed to continue investing in his account.
-Earlier NRIs were not even allowed to make contributions into existing PPF accounts, that is, accounts opened before they became NRIs.
-However, in 2003, a notification (MOF (DEA) No GSR 585 (E) dated 25.7.2003) was issued permitting NRIs to continue investing in existing PPF accounts till maturity.
-An NRI can now invest up to Rs 70,000 per financial year in an existing account, that is, an account that he opened prior to becoming an NRI.
+An NRI can invest up to Rs 1,00,000 per financial year in an existing account, that is, an account that he opened prior to becoming an NRI.
 If someone inadvertently opened an account after becoming an NRI, it is best to close it before it comes to the attention of the concerned authorities in India.

 3. You can have only one PPF account in your name.
 If, at any point, it is detected that you have two accounts, the second account you have opened will be closed, and you will be refunded only the principal amount, not the interest.